 Hopes and Benefits of Prompt Treatment

-"That's still uncertain," says Mark Keegan, MD, a neurologist with the Mayo Clinic.
+"That's still uncertain," says Mark Keegan, MD, a Mayo Clinic neurologist.
 "There are some ongoing studies that might tell us more, but it's a hard question to answer."

 However, research does suggest two benefits from prompt treatment:

-People who take MS medicines early are less likely to have a disability -- at least over the short term -- compared with people who don't take MS meds.
-That means that within six months to two years after diagnosis, people who started medicine early were less disabled than those who began medicine later.
+- People who take MS medicines early are less likely to have a disability -- at least over the short term -- compared with people who don't take MS meds.
+That means that within 6 months to 2 years after diagnosis, people who started medicine early were less disabled than those who began medicine later.

 What if you've already had MS symptoms for a while?
 Maybe it took some time to get a diagnosis.
 Your doctor is likely to suggest that you start taking a disease-modifying drug.
 Even if you don't start the medicine at your earliest symptoms, you may still have fewer relapses.